The Avenues (Kuwait): Electra

-The influence from Hong Kong's Kowloon, the district is heavily influenced by the bright lights and overall technology found in Asia.
 This is where digital retail is found.
-The concept was to make the shoppers feel as if they were walking down Times Square in New York City, or Tokyo's Ginza district.
-There will always be something fresh on display in this district, making every visit special and unique.

 The Souk (Marketplace)

-Heavily influenced by the country the mall is located, this district mirrors the traditional marketplace the Kuwaitis of the past used.
 This district is an interpretation of this region's traditional retail architecture, including narrow streets and a color scheme to match that of the desert.
 Involving traditional cafes and classic Arabic cuisines, this area encompasses the former Kuwait.

 The Forum

 The completely white modern space is influenced by the major cities in the world: Los Angeles, Milan, London.
-Offering shoppers a contemporary metropolitan shopping experience.

 SoKu

 SoKu (an acronym for South of Kuwait) finds inspiration from New York's bohemian SoHo district, and is reminiscent of “edgy” city architecture, as well as numerous cafes and bistros, all designed to capture the attention of Kuwait's younger, trendier consumers.

 Restaurants and Stores

-There are many international and national-based restaurants and stores found in the avenues.
-Since Kuwait is heavily influenced by the British lifestyle, there are shops that has branched from England, to Kuwait.
-Shops such as Charlotte Tilbury, Jack Wills, and Marks and Spencer.
+There are many international and national restaurants and stores in the Avenues.
+Since Kuwait is highly influenced by British lifestyle, there are shops that have branched from England, to Kuwait.
+Shops such as Charlotte Tilbury, Jack Wills, Zara, H & M, Disney, and Marks and Spencer.
 Along with British brands, many American brand names can also be found in the mall: Forever 21, Pottery Barn, Tiffany & Co. and Borders Stationery and Toys Shop.

-The Avenues also hosts French, Dutch, Turkish, Swiss and Arabic restaurants and stores, making The Avenues the most internationally diverse widespread area in Kuwait.
+The Avenues also hosts French, Dutch, Italian, Turkish, Swiss, Indian, and Arabic restaurants and stores, making The Avenues the most internationally diverse widespread area in Kuwait.